MrBernie/HKPolyU_COMP2021/README.md

 Main Task Management System is in TMS.java.

-The Main Function to test the programme is the java file Application.java.
+The Main Function to test the programme is the Application.java.

 Test.java is used for testing random methods...